nightscout/nightscout.github.io/docs/vendors/heroku/migrate.md

 ***You want an alternative to Heroku?
 Railway costs the same than the Eco plan.***

-We really liked the Railway solution when we found it: it's very simple to migrate and the platform is simple to use.
+We really liked the Railway solution when we found it: it's very simple to migrate from Heroku and the platform is simple to use.
 Still, we discovered some Nightscout followers are suffering network related issues.
 The free plan has been removed and the Hobby plan is starting at 5$ per month (which should be enough for a single Nightscout site).

 ## **[Northflank](/vendors/northflank/new_user)**